austinmilt/tap-cash/README.md

 **Transfers**

 - Users can initiate a peer to peer transfer via the "Send" button on the home page.
-- Users query other tap members via a search that looks up other members via our Google Backend.
+- Users query other tap members via a search that looks up other members by email via our Google Backend.
 - Users select a user and amount and send the transaction to our backend.
 - The program transfer function requires 3 signatures: the Program, the tap Bank authority, and the user.
 - Once the transaction is confirmed on chain, balance and transfer are updated on the user homepage.